CodeMilitant/code-meta/readme.txt

 == Upgrade Notice ==

-= 2.2.3 =
+= 2.6.7 =

-Please update to this latest version to make the admin pages easier to read.
+Please update to this latest version to upgrade your site for over 30 social networks.

 == Changelog ==

 **Code Meta**

-= 2.6.5 2023-06-26 =
+= 2.6.7 2023-06-28 =

 * Update: major upgrade to this free plugin that now includes over 30 social networks!
 * Update: added more error correction and website error protection to prevent any website crashes
 * Fix: refactored code for significantly higher performance
+* Fix: missing class identifier that was throwing an error

 = 2.3.7 2023-04-14 =